ritelabs/balsa/README.md

 ## Acknowledgments

-Thanks [etcd](https://github.com/coreos/etcd) for providing the amazing Go implementation!
+- Thanks [etcd](https://github.com/coreos/etcd) for providing the amazing Go implementation!

-## Projects using the Raft crate

-- [TiKV](https://github.com/tikv/tikv), a distributed transactional key value database powered by Rust and Raft.
+- Thanks [raft-rs](https://github.com/tikv/raft-rs) for providing the correct Rust implementation!
+This is the basis of all current work.

 ## Links for Further Research